cpedro/fluent-plugin-netservice/README.md

 # fluent-plugin-port-to-service

+# NOTE: This is still in development, so mileage may vary!

-Fluentd filter plugin to map UDP/TCP ports to Network Service
+Fluentd filter plugin to map TCP/UDP ports to Network Service